 Con 2: this approach cannot be automated (since we need an interactive authentication).
 I.e. we need to run it manually every time.

 Con 3: After we get all sites shared with everyone – we do not know – at what level permissions are broken and provided to everyone.
 It might be entire site or one file.
-If you want to know what exactly is shared with everyone – run permissions report against this shortlist.
+It does not really help if you try to get all search results from the site.
+If you want to know what exactly is shared with everyone – on the site – run permissions report against this site (shortlist of sites).

 Notes